Plantar Fasciitis – Causes and Treatment

 Plantar Fasciitis Treatments

 There are many treatment options that can help with plantar fasciitis pain.
 A consistent treatment plan including all these treatments would allow the plantar fascia to heal quicker, and to help prevent re-occurrence.

-Make sure the shoes have a strong base and heel counter, and cushioning to help with shock absorption.
-It should not be easily twisted and have good torsional strength.
+Make sure the shoes have a strong base and heel counter and cushioning to help with shock absorption.
+You should not be able to easily twist the shoes; it should have good torsional strength.
 This applies to sandals and slippers as well.
 Some brands to consider are Sole and Birkenstocks, where the arch is built into the footbed.
 Or brands such as Naot or Portofino, which have removable footbeds to replace with custom orthotics.